Get all the templates, right in your inbox!

 How to Write a Fundraising Letter

-As you explore how to write a donation request letter, it’s important to follow a few key steps in order to write the most compelling and effective letter possible.
+As you explore how to write a great fundraising letter, it’s important to follow a few key steps in order to write the most compelling and effective letter possible.
 These steps include:

-In addition to following these steps, be sure to focus on the “you” and “we” in your letter, but mostly the “you.”
-Your outreach should be about your reader and the impact they can make, and should directly appeal to them.
-“You” and “we” are important and provide a touch of human interest to your letter.
+In addition to following these steps, be sure to focus on the “you” and “we” language in your letter, but mostly focus on the “you.”
+Your outreach should be about your reader and the impact they can make, and it should directly appeal to them.
+Using “you” and “we” language is important and helps provide a touch of human interest to your fundraising letter.

 How long should a fundraising letter be?

 A fundraising letter should be concise.
-One page is a great length, bu some stories take a little longer to tell.
-You may also include extra materials (such as information about matching gifts, additional details about your organization, etc.).
+One page is a great length, but some stories take a little longer to tell.
+A good rule of thumb is to use exactly as many words to define the problem and ask donors to provide a solution—nothing more!
+You may also include extra materials (such as information about matching gifts, additional details about your organization, etc.) or additional lift pieces to your appeal.
 If you decide to make your fundraising letter longer than one page, be sure donors know what actions you want them to take by the end of the first page.

 How should you send a fundraising letter?

-Fundraising letters can be sent through a variety of channels, though some of the most effective ones are via email and direct mail.
-In order to personalize your outreach, you’ll want to make sure your letters are addressed to a specific individual, which can be accomplished through email and direct mail.
+Fundraising letters can be sent through a variety of channels, though the more effective ones tend to be via email and direct mail.
+In order to personalize your outreach, make sure your fundraising letters are addressed to a specific individual, which is accomplished easily through email and direct mail.
+Don’t just write “Dear Donor” instead!

 Why are fundraising letters important?

-Fundraising letters are important because they give you an opportunity to demonstrate your financial needs, get donors involved with your cause, tell your emotional story, and create a long-term relationship with your supporter
+Fundraising letters are important because they give you an opportunity to demonstrate your financial needs, get donors involved with your cause, tell your emotional story, show donors why their gifts are important, and create a long-term relationship with your supporter.

 Fundraising Letter Examples